 Marina/Fuel.
 The large marina is well kept (click on picture above to enlarge aerial view).
-Based on the last time I checked a couple of years ago, a slip was $1.30 per foot (boat length) per night.
-For boats under 60 feet, electricity is $15 per day and washdown water $10 per day.
+Based on the last time I checked a couple of years ago, a slip was $1.30 per foot (boat length) per night and for boats under 60 feet electricity was $15 per day and washdown water $10 per day.
 Fuel is available at a separate dock west of the marina; it is also the only source of fuel for cars and trucks (driving from the airport and Beach Villas to the marina, pass the marina on your right, keep driving for about a half mile and the station road will be on your right).
-Gasoline is around $6 per gallon and diesel around $4.50 -- and remember that the only accepted cards are Visa and Mastercard and carry a 5% surcharge.
+Gasoline was around $8 per gallon and diesel around $6.50 -- and the only accepted cards are Visa and Mastercard and carry a 5% surcharge.
 Fuel used to be spotty, with the station sometimes runnning out every couple of months and having to wait several days for a new shipment, but the problem has largely disappeared.
 If you're coming by boat, it would be wise to call the marina to check for both availability and price of fuel and slips, since prices may have changed since this was written.

 Transportation.
 Looking at the satellite figure you can see that lots of things are within walking distance (marina, beach, airport), so a car is not a necessity.
 Taxi service is available from Circle-Circle (Lee Butler, phone at bottom of page) and can be called from the airport or anywhere there is a VHF marine radio (just hail "Circle, Circle" on channel 16).
 Bicycles can be rented at the marina (but I'm told only for their guests so call first), golf carts from Mrs. Saunders, and cars from Mr. Bastian, Mr. Ramsey and Mrs. Saunders.
 (Telephone numbers at bottom of page.).
-Drive on the left side of the road (these had been in disrepair, but were repaved several years ago and are in good condition).
+Drive on the left side of the road; there are some potholes so drive carefully.